Impacts of the Unmeasurable

 Access & Inclusion, Coordinator

 Canadore College of Applied Arts & Technology

-#Athletics, Rec, Wellness #Canadore Students' Council #College Drive #Commerce #Events #Experiential Learning #First Gen #First Peoples' Centre #Inclusion and Diversity #Residence #Sport and Rec #Student Life #Student Success Services #Sport and Wellness
+#Athletics, Rec, Wellness #Canadore Students' Council #College Drive #Commerce #Events #Experiential Learning #First Gen #First Peoples' Centre #Access and Inclusion #Residence #Sport and Rec #Student Life #Student Success Services #Sport and Wellness